xavcochran/HelixDB/README.md

 # HelixDB

-HelixDB is a lightweight graph database with lightening fast startup times, and millisecond query latency.
+HelixDB is a lightweight graph database with lightning fast startup times, and millisecond query latency.

 ## Intial Features

 - **Light Weight**: Helix will be designed to be as lightweight as possible.
 This will allow for reduced costs due to the lower hardware requirements, and faster startup times.
-- **Fast Startup**: Helix will be designed to have lightening fast startup times through its optimised data storage format, and lazy loading.
+- **Fast Startup**: Helix will be designed to have lightning fast startup times through its optimised data storage format, and lazy loading.
 - **Millisecond Query Latency**: Helix will have millisecond query latency through its optimised query engine and lightweight design.
 - **Highly Available**: Helix will be designed to be highly available.
 This will allow for reduced downtime, and increased reliability.
 - **Scalable**: Helix will be highly scalable allowing for increased data storage, and increased query throughput.